so-sc/sosc-website/src/contents/events/rustathon2k18/index.md

 The event was supported by various companies including Hackerearth, The Hindu, New-Age Incubation Network, and AWS Activate.
 Various students from different years and branches attended the event which started at 9:00AM

 The Speakers of the Event, Krishna Kumar and Mr Jayesh Katta Ramalingaiah, A Mozilla Representative and Full Stack Developer explained to the audience that Rust, being a systems programming language, is important to the future of the web and that it runs blazingly fast, prevents segfaults, and guarantees thread safety.
-He explained thato wnership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.
+He explained that ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.
 Hence, by using Rust, we can make the web better and more secure.
 The event ended at around 5:00 PM and event swags were distributed to the participants, courtesy of Mozilla.

 ![](2.jpg)